bjesus/wren/README.md

 {
   "notes_dir": "~/Notes",  // This can absolute or include ~
-  "done_dir": "done",      // This can be relative to the notes dir, or absolute "openai_token": "",      // Fill this if you want to use summaries "telegram_token": "",    // Fill this if you want the Telegram bot "allowed_telegram_chats": [
+  "done_dir": "done",      // This can be relative to the notes dir, or absolute "http_user": "",         // Fill this to enable basic HTTP auth for the HTTP server "http_password": "",     // Same as above "openai_token": "",      // Fill this if you want to use summaries "telegram_token": "",    // Fill this if you want the Telegram bot "allowed_telegram_chats": [